cristianoliveira/funzzy.nvim/README.md

 :FunzzyCmd <shell-command>        Watches the current directory and runs the
                                   given shell command on each change.

-:FunzzyTab <target>               Same as :Funzzy but opens the output in a
-                                  new tab.
-:FunzzyCmdTab <shell-command>     Same as :FunzzyCmd but opens the output in
-                                  a new tab.

-:FunzzyVSplit <target>            Same as :Funzzy but opens the output in a
-                                  new vertical split.
-:FunzzyCmdVSplit <shell-command>  Same as :FunzzyCmd but opens the output in
-                                  a new vertical split.

-:FunzzySplit <target>             Same as :Funzzy but opens the output in
-                                  a new horizontal split.
-:FunzzyCmdSplit <shell-command>   Same as :FunzzyCmd but opens the output in
-                                  a new horizontal split

                                                           *:FunzzyClose*
 :FunzzyClose                      Closes all funzzy channels for the current
                                   working directory.
 This IS NOT REQUIRED for